Rolex Materials – A Complete Guide

-Having your own foundry opens up completely new opportunities for developing and optimizing your materials’ characteristics, and get full control over the production.
+Having your own foundry opens up completely new opportunities for developing and optimizing your materials’ characteristics, and getting full control over the production.

-In their foundry, they do not only produce its steel, but also all of the gold and platinum.
+In their foundry, they not only produce steel but also all gold and platinum.

 Rolex has a whole division of gemologists that work with precious stones.
 All Rolex precious stones are carefully selected and bought from their suppliers.
 The main precious stone that Rolex uses is of course diamonds, but Rolex also uses gems such as rubies and emeralds.